Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference

 We propose a model,

 The error term is the difference between the realized unit potential outcome as a function of the treatment vector, and the unit expected potential outcome for that treatment vector.
-Under the assumptions imposed above, $\E[\varepsilon_{j,i}|\A_j ] = 0$ \citep[Lemma 1]{baird2018optimal}, and the OLS estimate is unbiased.
+Under the assumptions imposed above, $\E[\varepsilon_{j,i}|\A_j ] = 0$ \citep[Lemma 1]{baird2018optimal}, and the OLS estimate is unbiased for the GATE.